hello-robot/stretch_ai/docs/adding_a_new_task.md

 ...
 ```

-When using an LLM with Stretch AI, prior requests and actions are provided as context for new request.
+When using an LLM with Stretch AI, prior requests and actions are provided as context for a new request.
 So, **individual requests provided to the LLM are not treated independently.**

 The second instruction we added attempts to address situations that depend on this context.